 I am proud that there is a professional third level program like LINC available to all childcare settings and I feel very privileged to be part of it now.
 I hope to follow the ethos and learning around Diversity, Equality and Inclusion, bringing it into my work with children and families and also to use the positive language base around it through my everyday life.

 The LINC programme would like to express its sincere thanks to Ann for sharing her experience with us.
-Applications for the programme open in March 2019, for more see www.lincprogramme.ie.
+Applications for the programme are closing on Friday November 6, at 4pm, for more see www.lincprogramme.ie.